Skip to content

 Adult American cockroaches have wings and can fly, although they usually only glide short distances.
 You’re more likely to see them airborne when the temperature is warm and humid.

-How big do American Cockroaches Get?
+How Big Do American Cockroaches Get?

 They are the largest American cockroach species found in homes, growing up to 2.1 inches in length.
 Their size makes them easy to spot, especially in open or well-lit areas.